Treatment of pleural mesothelioma in Germany

-- Eliminate basic symptoms of the illness associated with the accommodation of the fluid in the pleural cavity (among 95% of patients)
+- Eliminate basic symptoms of the illness associated with the accumulation of the fluid in the pleural cavity (among 95% of patients)

-The results of pleural methothelioma treatment are not yet satisfactory.
-Patients’ life expectancy remains on a low level.
-This level is much lower than for the majority of other malformations.
+Generally, the results of pleural mesothelioma treatment are not satisfactory.
+Patients’ life expectancy remains short.
+It is much worse than for the majority of other malformations.

-Nevertheless, new methods of treatment are constantly appearing, traditional methods are being improved.
-All this allows to gradually increase the average life expectancy of patients with pleural methothelioma.
+Nevertheless, new methods of treatment are constantly appearing and traditional methods are being improved.
+This methods allow to gradually increase the average life expectancy of patients with pleural mesothelioma.

 Latest treatments methods are:

 - Photodynamic therapy implies injecting photosensitive substance intravenously.
 It is selectively accumulated in the malignant cells.
 When the source of red light is inserted into the chest, the medicine is activated and destroys the diseased cells.